ZW-SIYUAN/TEST/content/docs/_index.md

 title: Introduction
 ---

-👋 Welcome to the demo of the Hugo Blox Documentation template!
+👋 Welcome to the tutorial of the OpenMOA Package!

 <!--more-->

-This site is a demo of the Hugo Blox Documentation theme.
-For the full documentation on how to use this template, refer to the [Hugo Blox Documentation](https://docs.hugoblox.com/).
+This site is a tutorial of the OpenMOA Package.
+For the full documentation on how to use this package, refer to the [Docs](https://docs.hugoblox.com/).

 ## Next

 {{< cards >}}
-  {{< card url="getting-started" title="Get Started" icon="document-text" subtitle="Create your docs in just 5 minutes!" >}}
+  {{< card url="getting-started" title="Get Started" icon="document-text" subtitle="Use OpenMOA package in just 5 minutes!" >}}
 {{< /cards >}}